jmatth/LinkTheDots/README.md

 4. `post/` Similar to the previous directory, but scripts here are sourced after all linking and copying is done, as the last action before ltd exits.

-For example, if you want to keep `bashrc` linked to your dotfiles on all your machines, install a base `ssh/config` on new machines, and run `fancyscript.sh` before linking every time you pull updates to your dotfiles, your dotfiles repo should look something like this:
+For example, if you want to keep `.bashrc` linked to your dotfiles on all your machines, install a base `.ssh/config` on new machines, and run `fancyscript.sh` before linking every time you pull updates to your dotfiles, your dotfiles repo should look something like this:

 ```
 dotfiles
 ├── copy
-│   └── ssh
+│   └── .ssh
 │        └── config
 ├── link
-│   └── bashrc
+│   └── .bashrc
 └── pre
     └── fancyscript.sh
 ```